7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 So I included a `Connection: close` header in the request.

 Finally, I noticed that `mail.com` always redirected to an `https` url.
-So I started reading about ssl sockets, and I used the ssl module to open an ssl socket when the redirect was to an `https` url.
+So I began learning about ssl sockets, and I used the ssl module to open an ssl socket when the redirect was to an `https` url.
 See here:

 http://erlang.org/doc/apps/ssl/using_ssl.html

+---

 \** I discovered that HTTP/1.1 uses *chunked transfer encoding*.
 Pratically, what that meant for me was that the response hand hexidecimal numbers littered throughout.
-The way that HTTP/1.1 persistent connections work is that the server sends data in chunks and preceding each chunk is the length of the chunk.
-The tricky part of that is: the chunk the server sends gets split it to smaller chunks when it gets transported across a TCP connection to the client, so the chunks that the client reads do not necessarily have a Length at the start of the chunk.
-Persistend connections do not close the socket, so the way that the client knows when the response has ended is when the client reads a 0 for the Length of the next chunk.
-I decided not to try to deal with that.
+The way HTTP/1.1 persistent connections work is that the server sends data in chunks and preceding each chunk is the length of the chunk.
+The tricky part of that is: the chunk the server sends gets split into smaller chunks when it gets transported across a TCP connection to the client, so the chunks that the client reads do not necessarily have a Length at the start of the chunk.
+The server does not close a persistend connection after sending the response, so the way that the client knows when the response has ended is when the client reads 0 for the Length of the next chunk.
+I decided not to try to deal with persistent sockets and reading the chunk lengths, so if you look at the body of the response, which I output, it is preceded by the hexidecimal chunk length `1ff8`.

 ```erlang
 -module(c2).